 - where a team is unable to complete fixtures on a particular night of the week for religious reasons, the captain should contact the opposing captain at the earliest opportunity after the fixtures have been released to inform them of the likelihood that the fixture will not be able to be completed.
 The two captains should consider alternative dates in the same week if possible (or for another date within three weeks of the original match date).
 If the home team is unable to provide facilities on a different night of the week, the match could be played at the away team's venue or at a neutral venue.
 If not to take place in the same week as programmed, the Records Secretary must be informed of the revised date of the fixture as soon as it is re-arranged.

-26. The result of each match must be recorded on an official score card, signed by both team captains, and sent to the Records Secretary by the home team.
-The score card must be in the possession of the Records Secretary not later than the Wednesday of the week following that in which the match should have been played, the postmark being considered for the purpose of this time limit.
-In the case of late notification, the home club will be fined £1.00 for each week, or part of a week, the notification remains outstanding.
-The away team must keep a record of the results of each match for the duration of the season, for submission to the Records Secretary if requested.
+26. The result of each match must be recorded on an official score card, signed by both team captains, and sent electronically to the Records Secretary by the home team as soon as possible after the match.
+Both teams must keep a record of the results of each match for the duration of the season, for submission to the Records Secretary if requested.

 PLAYING CONDITIONS AND MATCH PLAY

 27. Each Club shall provide suitable accommodation, a table or tables in accordance with Table Tennis England regulations, together with reasonable lighting, floor surface and run back.
 The home team shall provide refreshments.